(parameters describing an orbit)

-orbit according to a reference plane and direction
+according to a reference plane and a direction through that plane.

 The shape and size:

 - eccentricity - a ratio describing the shape of the ellipse.